JordanPickles/modelling-airbnbs-property-listing-dataset-/README.md

 ```

-The loss function was adapted to cross entropy loss for the multiclass classification model.
+- The loss function was adapted to cross entropy loss for the multiclass classification model.
 The training loss for the model was again visualised in tensorboard.

 ![Train loss for the best classification neural network model](./visualisations/neural_net_classification_loss.png)

+- The model performance was measured via the accuracy, precisiona and recall metrics.
+The test accuracy was 62% with the precision and recall at 39% and 62% respectively.
+The low precision score highlights that the model predicts a high number of false positives.
+To improve the model performance, further model tuning is required.